Immunostained gallbladder organoid. Microscope: Stellaris 5 Lightning mode (Leica Microsystems)

 -

-Developing PDO models from HER2-enriched and triple-negative breast cancer biopsy tissues.
+Developing PDO biobank from breast cancer core biopsy tissues

 -